Wandering Jew Plant Care and Growing | Complete Guide

 Tradescantia pallida ‘Purple Heart’

-The Tradescantia pallida, also called Purple Heart or Purple Queen, hails from eastern Mexico and is loved for its bold, deep-purple lance-shaped leaves and delicate three-petaled pink to lavender flowers.
+The Tradescantia pallida, also called Purple Heart or Purple Queen,belongs to eastern Mexico and is loved for its bold, deep-purple lance-shaped leaves and delicate three-petaled pink to lavender flowers.
 Its segmented stems snap easily but reroot fast, making propagation almost effortless.

 In warm regions, it’s a hardy perennial, but frost will cut it back in colder areas.
 Give it bright, indirect light, well-draining soil, and light watering to avoid root rot.
 Its trailing growth makes it perfect for hanging baskets or vibrant ground cover.